 Tallinn University of Technology

 Starting from 2023/2024 Academic year we initiated a pilot project, TalTech Mobility Ambassadors, in collaboration with the School of Engineering.
-Currently, we have four ambassadors pursuing their studies in different partner universities of TalTech.
-These ambassadors are available for contact during their exchange and even after, providing valuable insights and advice on studies abroad.
+Now we have ambassadors also from School of Business and Governance and School of Information Technologies.
+These students are available for contact during their exchange and even after, providing valuable insights and advice on studies abroad.

 Meet them below!